scam-duo/scam-duo/README.md

 <div align="center">

-why does red's hand and the "hi" sign look like "OhiO" ??? swag like ohio
+why does red's hand and the "hi" sign looks like it's spelling "OhiO"

 <div align="right">